Winter Endurance Championship

 Racing drivers can participate in 4 different divisions.
 Due to a special ranking system, every participant (regardless of their division) can win the title in the Winter Endurance Championship.
 What is most important, is that the racing driver needs to earn a lot of points in their own division.

-Division I is open for touringcars and GT’s with a cylinder capacity of higher than 3200cc.
-Many GT cars from the GT3 categories have proven to be a perfect car for this division.
-The same goes for the Renault Mégane Trophy, V8STAR, and the fast Porsche 911 GT3 cup racers.
-All touringcars and GT’s are welcome this year.
+Division I is open to Touring Cars and GTs with a capacity of higher than 3200cc.
+Several GT cars from the GT3 categories have proven to be a perfect car for this division, as have the fast Porsche 911 GT3 cup racers.
+All touring cars and GTs are welcome.
 Prototypes and Sportscars cannot enter the series, due to safety regulations.

 Division III is for cars with a cylinder capacity of a maximum of 2500cc.
-This division is qualified for cars from a diverse selection of single make series, like the Renault Clio Cup.
-Also the BMW Compact cars from the DNRT, and the fast cars from the Mazda MaX5 Cup can do very well in the overall classification.
-Furthermore, the cars with diesel engines that are not qualified for the other divisions, can particitpate in this class.
+This division is qualified for cars from a diverse selection of single make series, like the Renault Clio Cup and the BMW Compact cars from the DNRT.
+Furthermore, the cars with diesel engines that are not qualified for the other divisions, can participate in this class.

-To open the official entry form for the Winter Endurance Championship 2020-2021, please use the button below (active from 28 October onwards).
+To open the official entry form for the Winter Endurance Series 2021-2022, please use the button below.

 Neither the Winter Endurance Series regulations nor the standings are available yet.
 More information will follow in the near future.